Coderad32/Coderad32/README.md

 I'd like an opportunity/chance to work on projects I have developed over time and space.
 With your support continue to craft the software that is located here-in.

-Without Collaboration / Contribution / Support I want to be bold about what I do.
+With Collaboration / Contribution / Support I want to be bold about what I do on github with your kind support I know I will make good projects.

-So ... without any further-ado [Mars Preserve Co-Op]{Source Code} at github.com/marspreserve a research and educational repository.
+So ... without any further-ado [Mars Preserve Co-Op]{Source Code} at github.com/marspreserve a research | educational repository.

-Thanks !!
-For any opportunity you could provide.
+Thanks, For any opportunity you could provide.

 **Micro Wins Everyday**